 To stop any query mid-way through, click on the little red octagon ("stop sign") that appears next to the query in the Background Monitor pop-up.

 When packaging up data, if you forgot to put in your email at the beginning (for example, in the case of the packaging turning out to take longer than you expected), you can ask it to let you know when it is done.
-An "Add email" link appears in the lower right of the Background Monitor popup; click on that add your email during the packaging process.
+Click on the "enable email notification" tickbox and add your email, even during the packaging process.
 It will send you an email when it is done.